pfheatwole/thesis/source/introduction.rst

-Because flight data does not include the actual wind vectors, existing tools rely on *heuristics*: approximation methods that rely on the wind field containing features with some explicit structure that can be detected based on particular patterns of the paraglider motion.
+Because flight data does not include the actual wind vectors, existing tools rely on *heuristics*: approximation methods that rely on the wind field containing features with some predefined structure that can be detected based on specific patterns of the paraglider motion.
 For example, thermal detectors may require a minimum sink rate or total altitude gained, and they are forced to make strong assumptions about the state and parameters of the glider (such as average sink rate).
 Horizontal wind estimators may require that the glider was circling at a fixed airspeed.
-Other methods may try to fit the vertical and horizontal components simultaneously; for example, one method assumes a circling glider is accurately coring a thermal that is inclined with respect to the wind, so fitting a thermal model.
+Other methods may try to fit the vertical and horizontal components simultaneously; for example, one method assumes a circling glider is accurately coring a thermal that is inclined with respect to the wind, so fitting a thermal model. [[FIXME: edit]]

 To avoid false positives, heuristic-based feature detectors typically introduce constraints on the motion such as minimum duration, minimum number of cycles,